Frequently Asked Questions

 How are functional affirmative action programs structured?

 A FAAP is structured according to an organization’s function or business line.
-An organization may have functions such as the finance function, the sales function, or the purchasing function.
-An organization may have business lines such as the software development business line, the large vehicles business line, or the accounting and audit business line.
+An organization may have functions such as a finance function, a sales function, or a purchasing function.
+Likewise, an organization may have business lines such as a software development business line, a large vehicles business line, or an accounting and audit business line.
 Functions and business lines depend on how an organization operates and how reporting lines are established.

 Do I need approval if my organization wants to prepare functional affirmative action programs?